所屬分類:報告與見解發佈時間:2026-03-06

 10% |

-Use of Proceeds Assessment:
+Assessment of Use of Proceeds :

 Criteria for sustainable bonds and loans mainly concern the definition of eligible projects (included in finance instruments or finance framework documents), as well as the sustainable objectives and benefits of these projects.
 We assess projects to be financed or refinanced for eligible environmental or social categories.

-When assessing alignment in the use of proceeds, we assess the clarity of eligible categories, including clarity and comprehensiveness of descriptions of expected expenditures, as well as disclosure of a project’s eligibility and exclusion criteria, location, and target population.
-In addition, we assess the clarity of environmental or social goals.
-We focus on issuers’ disclosed relevance to eligible categories and alignment with international standards such as the China’s Green Bond Endorsed Projects Catalogue, the Hong Kong Taxonomy for Sustainable Finance, the European Union Taxonomy and the United Nations Sustainable Development Goals.
-Finally, we assess the clarity of expected benefits.
-We focus on the clarity of the description of the expected benefits of eligible projects and whether these benefits are measurable and meaningful to achieve relevant objectives.
+When assessing the alignment of the use of proceeds, we assess the clarity of eligible categories, including whether the descriptions of expected expenditures are clear and comprehensive, and whether eligibility criteria, exclusion criteria, project locations, and target populations are disclosed.
+In addition, we assess the clarity of environmental or social objectives.
+We focus on the relevance of eligible categories disclosed by the issuer/borrower and their alignment with international standards, such as China’s Green Finance Endorsed Project Catalogue (2025 Edition), the Hong Kong Taxonomy for Sustainable Finance, the European Union Taxonomy and the United Nations Sustainable Development Goals.

-Project Evaluation and Selection Assessment:
+Assessment of Project Evaluation and Selection :

-Our analysis focuses on how clearly issuers outline their project evaluation and selection processes in their documents to ensure that any projects they select meet the environmental or social requirements of the relevant principles.
-Generally, the principles require an issuer to explain its project selection process, the eligibility criteria it applied to select those projects (including applicable exclusion criteria, if any) and the overall sustainability objectives underpinning the selection process.
+Generally, the related principles require an issuer/borrower to explain its project selection process, the eligibility criteria it applied to select those projects (including applicable exclusion criteria, if any) and the overall sustainability objectives underpinning the selection process.

-Management of Proceed Assessment:
+Management of Proceeds Assessment:

 Our management of proceed assessment considers whether financing documents are aligned with relevant principles to determine how proceeds will be managed throughout the term of the facility.
-We focus on the issuer's level of commitment to ensuring that proceeds will always be used for qualifying sustainability projects.
+We focus on the issuer/borrower’s level of commitment to ensuring that proceeds will always be used for qualifying sustainability projects.

 Reporting Assessment:

-External Review Assessment:
+Assessment of External Review :

-4. The Sustainability-linked Finance Instruments SPO Process, Content and Assessment Method
+4. The Sustainability-Linked Finance Instruments SPO Process, Content and Assessment Method

 o Selection of Key Performance Indicators (KPIs);